edtoktay/DynamicCompiler/README.md

 # DynamicCompiler
-Dynamic Runtime Compiler Works with spring-boot Project
+Dynamic Runtime Compiler Works with spring-boot Project in live environment both Linux and Windows.

+Traverse through classpath jars and include classes to compilation classpath.
+This is an extension for D. Biesack's CharSequenceCompiler Code in order to make compiler work in the live environments.

 # Usage